We are funded by our readers and may receive a commission when you buy using links on our site.

 HitmanPro.Alert will be put to the test first by seeing how it handles a small number of malware sample files from the European Institute for Computer Anti-Virus Research (EICAR) in real-time.

-In order to pass this test, the real-time scanner must detect the files as malicious upon download and immediately stop them.
-There are four of these sample files, each of which is intended to replicate a different kind of viral assault that may be experienced when using the internet.
+To pass this test, the real-time scanner must detect the files as malicious upon download and immediately stop them.
+Four of these sample files are intended to replicate a different kind of viral assault that may be experienced when using the Internet.

 The first is an eicar.com file which has an ASCII character string.
 In the second file, eicar.com.txt, I have copied the string from the first file and pasted it into Wordpad on my computer to see whether the malware scanner picks it up when I save the file.
 The third test file is included inside a zip folder, which adds an additional layer of complexity for the antivirus scanner, but it is also a condition that it should be able to handle in the real world.
 A good anti-virus scanner will be able to identify a virus that has been hidden inside an archive.
 The final Eicar test file is a zip bundle that contains the virus sample file archived more than one folder deep.
 This file will be used to detect whether the virus scanner examines file archive folders that are more than one level deep in the directory structure.